Portfolio

 Caernarvon, North Wales.

-In partnership with Gems Display Figures.
+In partnership with Gems Display Figures, now Gems Studio.

 The Animatronic Head is fully programmable for movements of nod, shake and eyes from side to side.